 Universal Design, as applied to assessments, is a concept that allows the widest possible range of students to participate in assessments and may even reduce the need for accommodations and alternative assessments by expanding access to the tests themselves.
-In the Oklahoma End-of-Instruction tests, modifications have been made to some items to simplify and clarify instructions as well as to provide maximum readability, comprehensibility, and legibility.
+In the Oklahoma School Testing Program tests, modifications have been made to some items to simplify and clarify instructions as well as to provide maximum readability, comprehensibility, and legibility.
 This includes such things as reducing the language load in content areas other than Language Arts, increasing the font size, displaying fewer items per page, and boxing the items to assist visual focus.
-The End-of-Instruction tests will have vocabulary three grade levels below 10th grade, except for content specific words, on all tests but English II and English III.
-English II vocabulary will be on the 10th-grade level and English III vocabulary will be on the 11th-grade level.
+The Grade 10 and High School U.S. History assessments will have vocabulary three grade levels below 10th grade, except for content specific words, on all tests but ELA.
+ELA vocabulary will be on the 10th-grade level.
 These modifications are evident in the sample items included in this document.